geodynamics/burnman/readme.txt

 3. The user can input wt% of each cation (Mg, Fe and Si) and BurnMan will calculate Fe partitioning along a P, T profile (see example_partition_coef.py)
-4. A mixture of three or more  minerals.
+4. A mixture of three minerals.

-In compositions 2,3 and 4 of the above inputs, BurnMan will mix the mineral physical paremeters of end member minerals (pure Mg and Fe) of the user's choice using either volumetric (moduli) or molar averaging (all others) at room pressure and temperature (see example_user_input_material.py for information on these parameters) .
+In compositions 2, 3, and 4 of the above inputs, BurnMan will mix the mineral physical paremeters of end member minerals (pure Mg and Fe) of the user's choice using either volumetric (moduli) or molar averaging (all others) at room pressure and temperature (see example_user_input_material.py for information on these parameters).

 To turn a method of mineral creation "on" the first if statement above the method must be set to True, with all others set to False.